hasura/graphql-engine/README.md

 To contribute, please raise PRs to the project.

-The Sphinx documentation files are written using the RST markup language.
+Sphinx documentation files are written in the RST markup language.
 Here is a [guide to the RST markup language](http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html).

 **To run docs locally:**